-- Entity-level controls over risk assessments to identify and respond to new risks (Committee of Sponsoring Organizations Principle 9) - Review of accounting policies over the appropriate recognition, measurement, presentation, and disclosure guidance to apply - IT and business process controls over: - Securing and controlling an entity's private keys (see our publication Accounting for the Purchase, Sale and Receipt of Cryptocurrencies for more guidance) - Tracking and reconciling crypto assets held on behalf of others (in segregated or commingled public addresses) between the blockchain and internal books and records - Tracking customer fund flows, including the timeliness of crypto asset purchases and sales - Measuring safeguarding assets and obligations (determining the fair value of the underlying crypto assets) - Identifying and measuring safeguarding losses on a timely basis - Providing appropriate disclosures - Service organization controls, including relevant sub-service providers, and relevant complimentary user entity controls - Refer to AU-C Section 402 - Audit Consideration of an Entity's Use of a Service Organization for more information.
+► Entity-level controls for conducting risk assessments to identify and respond to new risks (Committee of Sponsoring Organizations Principle 9)

+- Review of accounting policies to ensure proper recognition, measurement, and presentation, and that proper disclosure guidance is applied - ▶ IT and business process controls over: - Securing and controlling an entity's private keys (see our publication Accounting for Cryptocurrencies for more guidance) - Tracking and reconciling crypto assets held on behalf of others (in segregated or commingled public addresses) between the blockchain and internal books and records - Tracking customer fund flows, including the timeliness of crypto asset purchases and sales - Measuring safeguarding assets and obligations (determining the fair value of the underlying crypto assets) - Identifying and measuring safeguarding losses on a timely basis - Providing appropriate disclosures - Service organization controls, including relevant sub-service providers, and relevant complimentary user entity controls Refer to AU-C Section 402, Audit Consideration of an Entity's Use of a Service Organization, for more information.

-Executive oversight of an entity's internal controls, stakeholder training and communication are critical to successfully applying the guidance in SAB 121.
-As part of those responsibilities, management and those charged with governance (e.g., audit committees) should understand the plan for compliance with SAB 121 and confirm that the entity's controls adequately address these unique risks.
+Executive oversight of an entity's internal controls, stakeholder training, and communication are critical to successfully applying the guidance in SAB 121.
+As part of those responsibilities, management and those charged with governance (for example, audit committees) should understand the plan for compliance with SAB 121 and confirm that the entity's controls adequately address these unique risks.